jido/Arcadam/README.md

 ### Tags

-A tagged region is defined using begin and end labels:
+The begin and end tags define a named region:

 ```
 [begin region]: